Celtics minority owner reaches deal to buy Connecticut Sun for record $325 million, AP source says

 “Relocation decisions are made by the WNBA Board of Governors and not by individual teams,” the league said in a statement.

-The Sun have played regular season games at TD Garden the last two years, including one against Caitlin Clark and the Indiana Fever in July.
+The Sun have played one regular season game at TD Garden eac of the last two years, including one against Caitlin Clark and the Indiana Fever in July.

 The league has announced five expansion teams that will begin play over the next five seasons with Portland (2026), Toronto (2026), Cleveland (2028), Detroit (2029) and Philadelphia (2030) joining the WNBA.
 Each paid a then-record $250 million expansion fee.